-This is the strength of these two languages: they can be used to develop any kind of program (although I doubt Go can be used seriously in an embedded context).
-In addition to being "general purpose languages", they both have tools that can eliminate runtime errors or at least move them to compilation.
+This is the strength of both languages: they can be used to develop any kind of program (although I doubt Go can be used seriously in an embedded context).
+Besides being "general purpose languages", they both have tools to eliminate runtime errors or at least move them at compile time.

 What do you think the trend for these two programming languages will be for the next 2-3 years?

 Unfortunately, I don't use Go enough to answer this question!
-As far as Rust is concerned, I know that there are many new features being stabilized, many of which revolve around the generics.
-Since Rust offers tools that are completely different from what can be found in most other languages, the community is working to agree on the best way to handle GUIs, or error handling.
-But it has to be said that sinceasync/await stabilized in November 2019, language development has calmed down: we have just about everything we need to do anything and everything comfortably.
+As far as Rust is concerned, I know that there are many new features being stabilized, many of which revolve around const generics.
+Since Rust offers tools that are completely different from what you can find in most other languages, the community is working on the best way to handle GUIs, or error handling.
+But it must be said that since the stabilization ofasync/await in November 2019, the developments of the language have calmed down: we have pretty much everything we need to do anything and everything, comfortably.

 Will Google's announcement of a Go 2 for 2021 with more stability change the trend?

-I know that the type parameters (generics) are scheduled for February 2022.
-I don't use Go enough to understand how important this is: the language has been deliberately designated without generics, for reasons of performance and simplicity.
+I know that type parameters (generics) are planned for February 2022.
+I don't use Go enough to understand how important this is: the language has been deliberately designated without generics, for performance and simplicity reasons.
 A program can never be too stable: if they manage to keep their promises, it can only be good for the ecosystem and the language.

 What is the benefit for a company to use these languages?

-Companies have every interest in using these languages: we have seen this with the timid adoption of Kotlin or Scala, which were able to impose themselves against Java in companies that had literally been using it for decades.
+It is in the interest of companies to use these languages: we have seen this with the timid adoption of Kotlin or Scala, which have managed to impose themselves against Java in companies that had literally been using it for decades.

 Developers (and companies) want modern tools that allow them to be productive and express themselves freely.
-Developers want languages that give them strong guarantees even before the program runs.
-Developers want complete languages, which allow them to easily manage dependencies, build, test.
-If you work in a domain such as the web where these languages have an already vibrant ecosystem: go for it!
+Developers want languages that give them strong guarantees even before the program is executed.
+Developers want languages that are complete, that allow them to easily manage dependencies, build, test.
+If you work in a field such as the web where these languages have an already vibrant ecosystem: go for it!